 I highly recommend that you purchase Learning Legal Reasoning: Briefing, Analysis and Theory (Delaney Series)

 By John Delaney.
 It is invaluable as you prepare for any law school or bar exam essay.
-You can purchase it by clicking on this link:

 Do you have a question ON ANY SUBJECT?
 Just Answer has people online to answer your LEGAL question or other question about CAR REPAIRS, MEDICAL, PETS ALMOST ANYTHING RIGHT NOW!!!
 A Deposit is Recommended.